CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 - The SDK validates that certificates in the certificate chain exist, and that they have the correct hashing algorithm or RSA bit
 - SSL pinning failures result in the following error in the Mobile SDK: **Error Message: Invalid pinning information for security configuration.
 At least one pinning information should be provided or public PKI should be trusted., Error Code: 100212**.

-## Configure MAG for Network Monitoring
+## Configure Network Monitoring

-The Mobile SDK always monitors the network reachability status of the MAG URL.
-Here's how to configure app monitoring.
+The Mobile SDK always monitors the network reachability status of a MAG URL or other host.

+### Network Monitoring to a MAG

+Use this method if your app needs to monitor network reachability to a MAG.

 ```c#
 public class AppDelegate : UIApplicationDelegate